-Felix Draeseke was born in Germany in 1835 and was attracted to music early in life, composing his first work at the age of 8.
-After studying at the Leipzig conservatory and the New German School centered on Franz Liszt at Weimar, he taught in Switzerland then returned to Germany and was appointed to the Dresden conservatory.
+Felix Draeseke was born in Germany in 1835 and was attracted to music early in life, compoing his first work at the age of 8.
+After studying at the Leipzig conservatory and the New German School centered on Franz Liszt at Weimar, he taught in Switzerland before returning to Germany, where he was appointed to the Dresden conservatory.
 During his career Draeseke worked in a wide range of compositional genres, including symphonies, virtuoso concertos, opera, sacred music, chamber music and works for solo piano, winning Liszt’s unreserved admiration.
 Draeseke’s music continued to be held in high regard following his death in 1913, but after the Second World War his name and music began to fade into obscurity.
 More recently, new recordings have revived interest in a composer much admired by Brahms but who conductor Hans von Bülow called ‘a hard nut to crack’.
-This CD features some of Draeseke’s finest chamber music with a dazzling horn quintet, his delightful clarinet sonata (radiantly played by Pascal Moragues), and two works for horn and piano (Romance in F major and Adagio in A minor).
-The artists on these recordings, including violinist Lisa Schatzman, cellist David Pia and pianist Oliver Trendl, are internationally renowned soloists as well as chamber and orchestra musicians, and contribute to an album of music that is both intense and sensitive.
-This is an ideal introduction for those unfamiliar with the music of this gifted and unjustly neglected composer.
+On this CD the excellent Breuninger Quartett and Solistenensemble Berlin, with guests Andreas Grünkorn (cello) and Felix Schwartz (viola), perform three of Draeseke’s finest chamber works.
+The special appeal of his Quintet for Piano, String Trio and Horn op.
+48, composed in 1888, lies in its combination of instruments in which the horn joining the strings and the piano is employed with a reserve respecting the resonance and power of this instrument.
+Despite its major tonic key, his String Quintet op.
+77 is of an entirely different character.
+More than ever all the themes are invented primarily in view of their potential for multifaceted contrapuntal use.
+The other work here is a lively recording of Scene op.
+69 for violin and piano, published in 1899, when Draeseke was around 64.
+This is an ideal introduction for those unfamiliar with the music of a gifted and unjustly neglected composer.

 PAUL HINDEMITH – COMPLETE STRING QUARTETS NAXOS 8503290